JimOser/arsnova-vagrant/README.md

 drwxr-xr-x 5 ubuntu ubuntu  4096 Jul  6 02:43 arsnova-war
 ```

-The ARSnova repositories are connected to your host machine via shared folders.
-This means you can use your local IDE of choice to work on the code, while the complete build process is handled by the Vagrant VM.
+~~ The ARSnova repositories are connected to your host machine via shared folders.
+This means you can use your local IDE of choice to work on the code, while the complete build process is handled by the Vagrant VM.  ~~

-Whenever you make changes to the `arsnova-mobile` repository, a new build is triggered automatically after a few seconds, so that you can immediately see the result of your changes.
-Changes to `arsnova-war` have to be compiled manually.
+~~ Whenever you make changes to the `arsnova-mobile` repository, a new build is triggered automatically after a few seconds, so that you can immediately see the result of your changes. ~~

+Changes to `arsnova-mobile` and `arsnova-war` have to be compiled manually.

+Note: The original THM implementation had shared folders.
+This do not work with AWS.
+There is a [vagrant-aws project](https://github.com/mitchellh/vagrant-aws) that is trying to get rsync to reliablely work.

 ## Setting up your Git